 Did you know that asphalt has many other uses around the personal property?
 If you’ve got lots of fencing then painting the bottom of your fence posts with asphalt paint can make them last years longer than they otherwise would.
 The paint helps to keep rot and decay at bay, caused by water seepage and inclement weather.
 It also helps to keep the nails or screws used in building the fence from rusting and maintains its solid black color for many years.

 This paint can also be applied to metal pipes, masonry walls, and storage tanks as well.
 This wonderfully durable black asphalt paint will hide dust and dirt far better than other paints are able to.

 Did you know that your vehicle itself contains an asphalt coating in many body parts to help muffle road noise?
 This coating reduces vibration during operation and can work towards absorbing sound.
 It also works the other way; insulating the interior of the vehicle from noises coming from outside.
 These coatings can be applied either as a liquid spray or even as an asphalt pad which is then fused in the appropriate locations.

 Asphalt based waterproofing is a wonderful tool for contractors to use in the construction of homes and commercial buildings.
 This waterproof layer can be applied to basements and foundations to keep moisture out.
-It can also be used in place of tarpaper for protection of wood siding, vinyl siding or brick veneer.
+It can also be used in place of tarpaper for the protection of wood siding, vinyl siding, or brick veneer.